 My initial solution was to suffer alone in my pregnancy hell.
 Then I discovered that one of my colleagues happened to be pregnant at the same time.
 After 10 years of battling infertility, she found herself pregnant at age 40.
 Of course she was excited.
 She was thrilled.
 She was also very sick.
 When I asked her how she was doing, she replied, “Oh, well, I guess I just have to be thankful to be pregnant, considering my situation and all.”
 Gratitude is a great thing - always.
 But does she really need to suffer in silence, simply because of how hard she has worked towards the experience?
 Not as far as I am concerned.
 And I told her so.
 She was relieved.
 She thought that saying she was having a hard pregnancy was the same thing as saying she wasn’t grateful to be having a child.
 I was ecstatic to hear someone else voice what had been eating at my soul.

-When you work towards a goal like achieving pregnancy for so long, it’s easy to trick yourself into thinking that life will be perfect, if only you could see that pink plus sign.
+When you work towards a goal of achieving pregnancy for so long, it’s easy to trick yourself into thinking that life will be perfect, if only you could see that pink plus sign.
 And if it is for you - great!
 But for some, being pregnant may not end up on par with the vision they had for themselves.
-Bottom line - you can be immensely grateful to be pregnant, you can recognize it is an opportunity that not all who want it will be able to have, you can love your baby, all while admitting that pregnancy is hard, and even questioning if it is worth it.
+You don't need to go out of your way to destroy other people still experiencing infertility with trite comments about minor pregnancy-related inconveniences, but you shouldn't need to lie about your experience either.
+Bottom line: you can be immensely grateful to be pregnant, you can recognize it is an opportunity that not all who want it will be able to have, you can love your baby, all while admitting that pregnancy is hard, and perhaps not the experience you expected it to be.